U.S. Route 161: Route description

-US 161 began on the US 61 bridge over the Des Moines River, which represents the border between Missouri and Iowa.
+US 161 began on the US 61 bridge over the Des Moines River, which formes the border between Missouri and Iowa.
 The two routes ran concurrently within 1/2 mi of the Mississippi River until they reached Keokuk, where the two routes turned to the northeast and turned away from the river.
 As the highway curved to the north, it passed the now-unincorporated towns of Mooar and Summitville.
 Southwest of Montrose, US 61 split off to the northeast to run along the banks of the Mississippi.

 After the US 61 split, US 161 continued northeast towards Donnellson along Main Street where it met Iowa Highway 3 (Iowa 3).
 North of Donnellson, the highway diverted away from the Keokuk and Northwestern Railroad, which the highway had theretofore closely paralleled the railway.
 As the highway headed due north towards Mount Pleasant, it passed many small communities, but did not enter any of them.
 West of West Point, it intersected Iowa 103, which served as a shortcut to Fort Madison until 2003.
 Iowa 16 intersected the highway in northern Lee County.

 Shortly after it entered Henry County, US 161 intersected Iowa 125, a short spur highway that connected Salem to the primary highway system.
 The road headed due north, jogging to the east only slightly to cross the Skunk River.
 In Mount Pleasant, it intersected US 34 and Iowa 133.
 Further north, it briefly overlapped Iowa 78 near Olds.

 In Washington County, US 161 only intersected two primary highways: Iowa 2 near Ainsworth and Iowa 22 near Riverside.
 In Johnson County, the highway entered the Iowa City area from the south.
 Iowa 1 joined US 161 from the southwest and the two routes briefly headed north together.
 At the banks of the Iowa River, they were joined by US 6, and all three routes crossed the river.
 US 6 split away from the two routes near the University of Iowa Pentacrest.
 A few blocks north of campus, Iowa 1 split away to the east.
 A few more blocks north was the southern end of Iowa 261.
 North of Iowa City, the highway crossed back over the Iowa River and headed to the northwest towards North Liberty, where it intersected Iowa 153.